philsturgeon/tech-talks/in-progress/what-rails-can-teach-php-about-building-apis/index.md

 ---

-Their focus on collaboration instead of proving who is _the_ smartest is _awesome_
+Their focus on collaboration instead of jostling for greatness is _awesome_

 ---